Demographics of Uttar Pradesh

 The demographics of Uttar Pradesh is a complex topic, which is undergoing dynamic change.
 Uttar Pradesh is India's most populous state, and the largest subdivision in the world.
 It has a population of about 199,812,341 as per the 2011 census.
-If it were a separate country, Uttar Pradesh would be the world's fifth most populous nation, next only to China, India, the United States of America and Indonesia.
+If it were a separate country, Uttar Pradesh would be the world's fifth most populous nation, next only to China, the rest of India, the United States of America and Indonesia.
 Uttar Pradesh has a population more than that of Pakistan.
-There is an average population density of 828 persons per km² i.e. 2,146 per sq mi.
-The capital of Uttar Pradesh is Lucknow, and Allahabad serves as the state’s judicial capital.
+There is an average population density of 828 persons per km2 i.e. 2,146 per sq mi.
+The capital of Uttar Pradesh is Lucknow, and Prayagraj serves as the state’s judicial capital.
 Hindus and Muslims both consider the state as a holy place.

 The peripheral regions of Uttar Pradesh, are home to a number of tribal communities such as Agaria, Baiga, Bhar, Bhoksa, Bind, Chero, Gond, Kol and Korwa.
 Five of these tribal communities have been recognised by the Government of India as disadvantaged scheduled tribes, viz.
 Tharus, Boksas, Bhotias, Jaunswaris and Rajis.
-The Literacy rate of the state according to the 2011 Census is 70.69%.
+The literacy rate of the state according to the 2011 Census is 70.69%.
 With the literacy rate for Males at 79.20%, while it is 59.30% for the Females.
 While this is still below the national average of 74.04% (82.14% for men, 65.16% for women) the rate of growth has been much higher in Uttar Pradesh as compared to the rest of India.

 District

-As of the 2011 census, Allahabad is the most populous district of Uttar Pradesh while Mahoba being the least populated.
+As of the 2011 census, Prayagraj is the most populous district of Uttar Pradesh while Mahoba being the least populated.
 Only 3 districts of Jaunpur, Azamgarh and Deoria have a sex ratio greater than 1000 while Gautam Buddha Nagar stands lowest in the tally with a very low ratio of 851.
 On the contrary, Gautam Buddha Nagar scores highest in literacy rate at 80.12% and Kanpur Nagar 2nd at 79.54%, while both being the poorest districts in terms of sex-ratio, depicting a negative-correlation among literacy and sex-ratio in this case.
-Districts of Srawasti, Bahraich and Balrampur haven't even crossed the 50% literacy mark yet.
+The districts of Srawasti, Bahraich and Balrampur have yet to cross the 50% literacy mark.

 The following table enumerates population, sex-ratio and literacy rates for each district of Uttar Pradesh: